gvwilson/thirdbit/src/fiction/bear/index.md

 Pacing back and forth in the entrance hall, the prince snarled, "She can't have just turned into a frog and hopped away!
 Can she?"

-"It's doubtful, Your Highness," Sergeant Dambu said, her eyes downcast.
+"It's doubtful, Your Highness," Sergeant Inambu said, her eyes downcast.
 "Magic along by that powerful would probably have woken me.
 And even if it din't, it would have given such to my apprentices as certain."
 She was standing, but only just, her face still drawn from